Go Back Email Link

 • In a medium sized bowl, mix 3 cups of organic white flour and 1 tsp. of sea salt.
 Mix in diced, fresh herbs (2-4 Tbsp.), if using.

-• In another bowl, mash a previous baked or boiled pomato until completely pulverized, if using.
+• In another bowl, mash a previous baked or boiled potato until completely pulverized, if using.

-• In another bowl, mix 1 cup of water or milk, with 1/2 cup of mashed potato (or mayonnaise or full fat sour cream).
-Add 1/2 cup of starter and mix all well.
+• In another bowl, mix 1 cup of water or milk, 2 Tbsp. olive oil, and 1/2 cup of mashed potato (or mayonnaise or full fat sour cream).
+Add 1/2 cup of starter and mix everything together until mostly smooth.

 • Add the wet ingredients (including potato, if using) to the dry ingredients and mix until incorporated.
 Knead for 8-10 minutes; cover and set aside for 6 hours.
 If performing stretch and folds, omit kneading, cover and set aside for 30 minutes.